 Taking transit and don’t have a Compass Card?
 No need to print a ticket.
 Save time, skip lines, and go straight to the gate!

 Our card readers accept contactless Interac Debit, American Express, Mastercard, and Visa credit cards along with Apple Pay, Google Pay, and Samsung Pay.
 Go paper-free and help the environment.
-All you need to do is Tap your card or device on the card reader to pay.
+All you need to do is tap your card or device on the fare gate or bus card reader to pay.

 Like a Compass Card, you can only use one payment device per person.
 You still have 90 minutes to make your transfer across bus, SeaBus and SkyTrain services (120 minutes on West Coast Express services).
 Final charges are determined by when you tap out at the end of your trip.
 Single adult cash fare applies.
 For discounted fare, use a Compass Card.